blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 				- Mobile Phones are said to be used to communicate wirelessly
 				- But it can have other uses, like playing video games for leisure
 				- One could even use it to
+			- Examples of numbers, magnets, etc.
+				- #todo: add simple example of using them for arbitrary fun purposes
+					- #todo: establish the legitimacy of "fun" and "wonder", and then derive it.